Having just returned from one of 20+ journeys since my dream of exploring Tasmania actually came true, it does still feel just that…a dream!

 I told my good friend Cameron that I wanted to drive across the Nullarbor from Perth to Melbourne and ride the ferry across to Devonport.
 He loved the idea as much as I did but it would require 4 weeks off work for him.
 Somehow it all came together except for our planning of the actual adventure.

-The two of us like to keep things reasonably free flowing without too much structure just in case a spanner is thrown in the works or we really like somewhere and want to stay longer.
+The two of us like to keep things reasonably free-flowing without too much structure just in case a spanner is thrown in the works or we really like somewhere and want to stay longer.
 It wasn’t until we were only 4 days from Melbourne chasing waves somewhere in South Australia that I thought we better check if you need to book to get cars on the Spirit of Tasmania.
-Well, turns out it's usually a 4 week wait, we asked the girl if there’s other options and she directed us towards a courier company who will charge $700+ per car and you have to sleep in a chair.
+Well, turns out it’s usually a 4-week wait, we asked the girl if there are other options and she directed us towards a courier company that will charge $700+ per car and you have to sleep in a chair.
 Not a good start when you’re short of time and spare coin.
 After many broken phone calls standing atop the highest sand dune we could find to use as an antenna we managed to lock our names into a standby list.
 If we were called up we had to confirm and arrive within 24 hrs.
 This saw the end of our reception-less week in South Australia and heading directly toward Melbourne.

 My favourite days on the road are those exploring new places and the days where there’s no option to contact the world outside of the moment you’re living.
-Having to depart South Australia and head to a city would normally make me uneasy however the thought of unwrapping the mysterious land of Tasmania in my mind was far to exciting too care about much else.
+Having to depart South Australia and head to a city would normally make me uneasy however the thought of unwrapping the mysterious land of Tasmania in my mind was far too exciting to care about much else.